 What is Work for the Dole?

 Work for the Dole is not an employment program and doesn’t directly match people with employment opportunities.
-Instead, it supports job seekers to develop employability skills, those ‘soft’ skills that we know employers really value.

 Why did the Government introduce Work for the Dole?

 The Australian Government expects people receiving unemployment benefits to do all that is possible to improve their chances of finding a job.
 Work for the Dole has been in place for more than 20 years, helping long-term unemployed people to remain activated.
 While there have been some changes over that time, essentially the key features of the program remain the same.

 After being in jobactive for 12 months, and in return for income support, job seekers are required to undertake an approved activity for 6 months each year they remain unemployed to meet their mutual obligation requirements.
 From 1 October 2021, some job seekers will also have to complete a Six Month Activity Requirement.
 Work for the Dole is one of a number of approved activities a job seeker may choose to meet their activity requirements.

 Other approved activities include paid work, the National Work Experience Program, the Career Transitions Assistance Program, voluntary work, accredited training and study, PaTH Employability Skills Training, PaTH Internships, and accredited language, literacy and numeracy courses.

 Who hosts a Work for the Dole activity?